Chocolate Muffins With White Chocolate Chips

 Eggs, melted butter over dry muffin ingredients.

-Use a handheld or stand mixer to whisk together all the ingredients until you get a smooth batter.
+Use a handheld or stand mixer to whisk all the ingredients together until you have a smooth batter.

 Chocolate muffin batter.